JonasDe/keystats/README.md

 cat log.py  >> new_log.py
 ```

 The python executable that is envoked then needs to be added as an exception for Input Monitoring in Privacy & Security

+An example of my distribution after a few days of working